skent259/crapssim/README.md

 ## It's easy to get started

-There's a few good resources for getting started:

-1. Try the interactive [google collab notebook](https://github.com/skent259/crapssim/blob/master/crapssim_sandbox.ipynb) to test a single strategy and see how the interface works
-2. Check out Corey Brown's scripts to define strategies and compare them: https://github.com/coreyabrown/CoreyCrapsSim
-3. Looks at the minimal working examples below

 To see how a single session might play out for you using a pass line bet with double odds, over 20 rolls, one might run:

 ```python